 Term Definition Program the ASC's Sporting Schools program, designed to help primary and secondary schools increase children's participation in sport, delivered in partnership with NSOs provider an organisation involved in delivering Sport packages for Schools, under the Program.
-It may be an NSO, NSO-endorsed provider or other organisation registered for the Program relevant legislation any legislation of the Commonwealth, State or Territory that applies in the jurisdiction where activities are being delivered under the Program Remote Sporting Schools a targeted grant program in Terms 3 and 4, 2024 to trial opportunities to complement and strengthen the presence of sport in schools (Prep-Year 12) and the community in remote areas of Northern Territory and Queensland school an educational establishment whose major activity is the provision of full-time primary or secondary education, accepted by the ASC to conduct activities under the Program selection process the method used to select potential grant recipients.
+It may be an NSO, NSO-endorsed provider or other organisation registered for the Program relevant legislation any legislation of the Commonwealth, State or Territory that applies in the jurisdiction where activities are being delivered under the Program school an educational establishment whose major activity is the provision of full-time primary or secondary education, accepted by the ASC to conduct activities under the Program selection process the method used to select potential grant recipients.
 This process will involve the assessment of applications against the eligibility criteria and assessment criteria session means one lesson of 45-60 minutes delivered to a student/class site means the Program website site account an account established for use of the site by a school, provider or coach that intends to participate in the Program, subject to the Site User Terms and Conditions sport package an eligible sporting activity or product delivered under the Program teacher an individual (being an employee of a school, which has a valid State and/or Territory teacher registration) nominated by a school to deliver activities under the Program working with children check the process in place under relevant legislation to screen an individual for fitness to work with children